Matt-st/Matt-st.github.io/_posts/2017-02-25-spring-boot-rest-tutorial.md

 title: Spring Boot Rest Tutorial
 date: 2017-02-25
 categories: spring-boot
-published: false
+published: true
 ---

 ## Spring Boot Rest Tutorial

-This tutorial will focus on spring-boot and rest services.
+This tutorial series will focus on spring-boot and rest services.
 We will go over the basics of setting up a spring boot application and implementing rest services on that application.

 ## Prerequisites
 * Java version : 1.8